 At least two major error coins are associated with the 1941 Lincoln Wheat Penny, the 1941 Double Die Obverse (DDO), and the 1941 Experimental Planchet.

-The 1941 Double Die Obverse error occurs when the obverse die is struck more than once, causing a visible doubling on the date, the word “LIBERTY,” and the phrase “IN GOD WE TRUST.”
-The 1941 DDO Lincoln Penny is one of the most famous and valuable error coins in the Lincoln Wheat Penny series.
+The 1941 Double Die Obverse error occurs when the obverse die is struck more than once, causing a visible doubling on the date, the words “LIBERTY” and “IN GOD WE TRUST.”
+The 1941 DDO Lincoln Penny is one of the most famous and valuable error coins in the Lincoln Wheat Cent series.
 Coins with apparent doubling are worth $250 to $300.

 The 1941 Experimental Planchet is much rarer and involves pennies struck on experimental planchets that differed from the standard bronze composition.
 These experimental coins were part of the testing for alternative materials, which eventually led to the 1943 steel penny.

-Sorting through old 1941 Wheat Pennies for valuable errors can be a rewarding hobby, as a variety of notable error types can increase a coin’s value.
+Sorting through old 1941 Wheat Pennies for valuable errors can be a rewarding hobby, as various notable error types can increase a coin’s value.

 Coins with these errors can be worth significantly more than their face value.
 Lightly circulated examples with good details fetch the highest prices.